 Hey!
 Here’s a bit about me.

-I have been married to my wife Cheri for 17 years.
-We have five amazing children.
+My wife Cheri and I were married in November of 1999.
+We are blessed with five children.
 We came to Rushville in January of 2012.
-My family and I are passionate about family life, community involvement, education, social justice and pro-life issues.
+My family and I are passionate about family life, community involvement, education, and adundant-life issues.
 We love Jesus and His Church!